Quantitative K-Theory Related to Spin Chern Numbers: Proof that the gap persists

 \section{Proof that the gap persists}

-Now we prove Theorem~\ref{thm:measure_the_gap}, finding a lower bound on the size of the gap in $B(U,V)$ as long as $\delta = \| [U,V] \|$ is not too small.
-We do so by finding an upper bound on the norm of $B(U,V)^{2}-I$.
-It is then a routine application of the spectral mapping theorem to get lower bound on the size of the gap.
+Now we prove Theorem~\ref{thm:measure_the_gap}, f\/inding a~lower bound on the size of the gap in $B(U,V)$ as long as $\delta = \| [U,V] \|$ is not too big.
+We do so by f\/inding an upper bound on the norm of $B(U,V)^{2}-I$.
+It is then a~routine application of the spectral mapping theorem to get lower bound on the size of the gap.

-We will need some results about commutators and the functional calculus.
-There is the folklore estimate